God's Little Acre (film): Plot

-In the middle of the night Will leaves his house, followed by Griselda.
+In Peachtree Valley, the cotton mill has been closed for months, causing considerable tension among the unemployed men.
+Will is determined to break into the mill and turn on the electricity so everyone can get back to work.
+In the middle of the night, after drinking heavily, Will leaves his house.
+Rosamund sends Griselda after him because she knows Will is attracted to her.
 He breaks open the mill's gates and enters the property.
-At first, she distracts him from his purpose, and they kiss.
-He then escorts her back to the gates and asks the growing crowd to restrain her.
+At first, Griselda distracts him from his purpose.
+They kiss passionately and then disappear into another room.
+When they emerge with disheveled hair, he escorts her back to the gates and asks the growing crowd to restrain her.
 He re-enters and turns on the power, and the machines reactivate to the cheers of the crowd.

-Hearing the rioters' assembly and the mill's power turned on, the caretaker comes from an inside office and shoots Will for trespassing.
+The caretaker, hearing the rioters' assembly and the mill's power turned on, comes from an inside office and shoots Will for trespassing.
 The crowd carries his body back to his house.
 Griselda enters to tell Rosamund the bad news, but Rosamund cries out that she already knows what has happened.

-The populist Pluto Swint is elected sheriff, replacing the incumbent.
-The Walden family squabbles after Will's funeral, particularly over Griselda's actions at the mill and the numerous affections which she attracts from the other sons.
-The family decides to give up searching for the gold.
+Back at the farm, the Walden family squabbles after Will's funeral, notably Buck, who is angry over Griselda's behavior with Will at the mill.
+Ty Ty encourages Buck to be happier and to spend more time thinking about God.
+Jim Leslie arrives to steal Griselda, and Buck fights him.
+During the fight, Jim Leslie hits Ty Ty in the head with a porch rung.
+Realizing that his elusiveness has torn the family apart, he jumps between his sons before Buck impales Jim Lesile with a pitchfork and sends Jim Leslie away to prevent further violence.
+Ty Ty gazes upon his farmland, filled with the massive holes dug over the past 15 years, and declares that he will stop digging for gold if God will protect his sons.

-The family contentedly plow for the first time in years, with Ty Ty finding the blade of an old shovel in the ground and speculates about whether the gold might lie in that spot.
-As he begins digging again, the final resting place of the marker for God's Little Acre is revealed to be none other than the pond.
+Time passes.
+Pluto Swint, now elected sheriff, shows off his uniform to Darlin' Jill, now his fiancée.
+Buck and Griselda have made amends, giving one another more attention.
+The family contentedly plows the fields for the first time in years, and it looks like they might finally produce a crop.
+But Ty Ty finds the blade of an old shovel in the ground and speculates about whether the gold might lie in that spot.
+As he begins digging again, the final scene pans to the final resting place of the marker for God's Little Acre—the pond.